eClipZe88/MyConkyConfig/README.md

 You don't need to install any font in your system!

-I tested this config only on Manjaro XFCE!
+I tested this config only on a virtual machine with Manjaro XFCE!